huseinzol05/water-healer/README.md

 Offset `3` comes first, but the problem here, offset `1` got error and we don't want to simply update offset `3` because it came first, we want to reprocess from offset `1`.

 So, water-healer will wait offset `1` first, after that will execute offset `2` and `3`.

+Or maybe this google slide can help you to understand more about water healer, [link to slide](https://docs.google.com/presentation/d/1ixiFIfcnVajMK8L6lY2hG_X5vipQ3gRk_ZsFjuXCWEY/edit?usp=sharing).

 ## Installing from the PyPI